ABOUT

 Project page Link

-Conferences PDF POSTER R. Verma, Surjya Ghosh, A. Shrivastava, N. Ganguly, B. Mitra and S. Chakraborty
+Conferences PDF POSTER Rohit Verma, Surjya Ghosh, Aviral Shrivastava, Niloy Ganguly, Bivas Mitra and Sandip Chakraborty

 Unsupervised Annotated City Traffic Map Generation

-R. Verma, Surjya Ghosh, A. Shrivastava, N. Ganguly, B. Mitra and S. Chakraborty Conferences
+Rohit Verma, Surjya Ghosh, Aviral Shrivastava, Niloy Ganguly, Bivas Mitra and Sandip Chakraborty Conferences

 Public bus services in many cities in countries like India are controlled by private owners, hence, building up a database for all the bus routes is non-trivial.
 In this paper, we leverage smart-phone based sensing to crowdsource and populate the information repository for bus routes in a city.
 We have developed an intelligent data logging module for smart-phones and a server side processing mechanism to extract roads and bus routes information.
 From a 3 month long study involving more than 30 volunteers in 3 different cities in India, we found that the developed system, CrowdMap, can annotate bus routes with a mean error of 10m, while consuming 80% less energy compared to a continuous GPS based system.